cs1302uga/cs1302-tutorials/refresher/variables.md

 were to run the code, you would get a [`ClassCastException`](https://docs.oracle.com/javase/8/docs/api/java/lang/ClassCastException.html) since a `Scanner` variable cannot actually refer to a `String` object.
+This exception is thrown to indicate that the code has attempted to cast an object to a reference type of which it is not compatible with.

 <hr/>